awmanoj/asciify/README.md

 ![alt text](https://raw.githubusercontent.com/awmanoj/asciify/master/samples/jnh.png)

 If image is not clear (if there is lot of background for example) then pass `?dscale=1` or `dscale=2` parameter.
 Default value is `dscale=3`.
 To increase graininess increase this value.

+Alternatively, play with increasing `maxw` to a considerable size.

 # Parameters